 Among the many authentic elements of the Sacred Valley is our traditional wood fired brick oven.
 Admire the construction of the oven, which includes an interior of locally made adobe bricks.
 Next to the outdoor brick oven, where they can stay warm, is the guinea pig hutch.

 You can feed the guinea pigs and learn about how traditional Quechua homes have guinea pigs housed near their fireplaces.
-Guinea pigs are one of the most apparent links between ancient Incan cooking and modern day Quechua cuisine.
+Guinea pigs are one of the most apparent links between ancient Incan and modern day Quechua cultures.
 There are also tame alpacas and a llama relaxing in the garden, which you can pet and feed.

 What can I do at the Veronika View Hotel?